Volunteering opportunities overseas for special education teachers

 Opportunities in Rwanda

 In 2013, the VSO Rwanda Disability programme was awarded a three-year funding investment from DfID to continue its rights-based programme targeting three core elements: national advocacy for inclusive national developments; strengthening civil society; and, improving the quality of specialist services.
-As part of the programmme, we have volunteer placement opportunities for deaf movement and sign langauge education advisors - visit the current placements tab below to see what roles you can apply for today.
+As part of the programme, we have volunteer placement opportunities for deaf movement and sign language education advisors.
+Roles are posted on a regular basis, please visit the search and apply tab below to see what roles you can apply for.

 What you’ll be doing